bigbluebutton/bbb-install/README.md

 We make a distinction here between the firewall installed with `-w` and the external firewall on a separate server.
 Even with an external firewall, it is good practice to still install the UFW firewall on the BigBlueButton server.

-### Installation videos

-These videos are showing installation of BigBlueButton 2.2 (and will be updated now that 2.3 is released), but they still give a good overview of the steps.

-Using Digital Ocean as an example, we put together this video to get you going quickly: [Using bbb-install.sh to set up BigBlueButton on Digital Ocean](https://youtu.be/D1iYEwxzk0M).

-Using Amazon EC2, see [Install using bbb-install.sh on EC2](https://youtu.be/-E9WIrH_yTs).

 ## Command options

 You can get help by passing the `-h` option.

 ~~~
-Script for installing a BigBlueButton 2.3 (or later) server in about 30 minutes.
+Script for installing a BigBlueButton 2.4 (or later) server in about 30 minutes.

 This script also supports installation of a coturn (TURN) server on a separate server.